AlexTanthiptham/ECE-SeniorProject-jt20-okan2-dcaglar2/notebook/deniz/MachineShop.md

 - Waiting on all mechanical parts to arrive to drop everything by the machine shop

 - Talked to the machine shop to get a quote for all construction processes.
 They quoted 8 hrs/day for 4 days of construction time for our robot.

+- The replacement motors arrived and got dropped off at the machine shop

+- Picked up the motors from the machine shop, the lower layer of the robot is finished, will add kinect and railings ontop.